• Skip to primary navigation

 • Green Onion

-• Red Chili Pepper: any large red chili will work or substitute with green chili pepper.
-For extra spicy: substitute with Thai bird's eye red chili.
-For no spice: substitute with red bell pepper.
+• Red Chili Pepper: Any large red chili will work or use a large green chili pepper.
+For a spicier version, use bird's eye chili.
+For a non-spicy version, substitute with finely diced red bell pepper.

-• Sesame Oil: or substitute with sesame seeds.
-If you're allergic to sesame, omit this ingredient.
+• Toasted Sesame Oil: Or substitute with sesame seeds.

 Expert Tips

-• To devein shrimp: make a small slit on the back of the shrimp with a sharp knife and pull out the black vein with a toothpick.
+• To easily devein the shrimp: make a small slit along the back of the shrimp with a sharp knife and pull out the black vein with a toothpick.

-• Throughly rinse off the shrimp with cold running water to remove any tiny raws or dirt.
+• Thoroughly rinse the shrimp with cold running water to remove natural odors, tiny shells, or debris.

 Instructions

-If needed, peel and devein the shrimp either removing the tails or leaving them on.
-Rinse peeled shrimp with running cold water to remove any dirt or tiny shells.
-Strain and shake out any excess water.
+Peel and devein the shrimp.
+Rinse the shrimp with running cold water until the water runs clear.
+Strain and shake out excess water.

-1. If needed, peel and devein the shrimp either removing the tails or leaving them on.
-Rinse peeled shrimp with running cold water to remove any dirt or tiny shells.
-Strain and shake out any excess water.
+1. Peel, devein, and rinse the shrimp: If needed, peel and devein the shrimp.
+You can remove the tails or leave them on if you wish.
+Rinse the shrimp with running cold water until the water runs clear.
+Strain and shake out excess water.

-Transfer the shrimp to a large bowl and pat dry with clean paper towel to remove any excess moisture.
+Then transfer the shrimp to a large bowl and pat dry with clean paper towels to remove any excess moisture.

-1. Then transfer the shrimp to a large bowl and pat dry with clean paper towel to remove any excess moisture.
+1. Pat the shrimp dry: Then transfer the shrimp to a large bowl and pat dry with clean paper towels to remove any excess moisture.

-Then add cornstarch and toss until each shrimp is evenly coated.
+Add cornstarch and toss to evenly coat the shrimp.
+If needed, add more cornstarch.
 Residual starch in the bowl is normal.

-1. Next add cornstarch and toss until each shrimp is evenly coated.
+1. Coat the shrimp in starch: Add cornstarch and toss to evenly coat the shrimp.
+If needed, add more cornstarch.
 Residual starch in the bowl is normal.

-Heat 3 tablespoon or 45 ml vegetable oil in a large pan on medium heat.
-Fry the coated shrimp on both sides just until pink, curled, and crispy, about 3-4 minutes.
-Do not overcook.
-Remove shrimp from the pan.
+Then heat 3 tablespoon (45 mL) vegetable oil in a large pan on medium heat.
+Fry the shrimp on both sides just until pink, curled, and crispy, about 3-4 minutes.
+Remove and set aside.

-1. Then heat 3 tablespoon or 45 ml vegetable oil in a large pan on medium heat.
-Fry the coated shrimp on both sides just until pink, curled, and crispy, about 3-4 minutes.
-Do not overcook.
-Remove shrimp from the pan.
+1. Pan-fry the shrimp: Then heat 3 tablespoon (45 mL) vegetable oil in a large pan on medium heat.
+Fry the shrimp on both sides just until pink, curled, and crispy, about 3-4 minutes.
+Remove and set aside.

 • Freezer friendly?
-I don't recommend freezing Thai garlic fried shrimp because the shrimp will turn rubbery.
+Thai garlic fried shrimp is not ideal for freezing as it will taste rubbery.

 Pairing Suggestions

-• noodle dishes like Thai Drunken Noodles, Pad See Ew, Chicken Pad Thai or Shrimp Pad Thai, Thai Glass Noodle Stir-Fry, Pad Woon Sen
+• Noodle Dishes: Thai Drunken Noodles, Pad See Ew, or Pad Woon Sen.

 FAQ